CEO employment services

 - If an officer is transferred to a lower classified office that officer retains the higher classification for the balance of the existing term of appointment.

-The ability to transfer CEOs is found in section 50 of the Public Sector Management Act.
+The ability to transfer CEOs is found in section 50 of the PSM Act.

 The Commissioner is able to direct an existing public sector employee to act in a chief executive office if it is vacant or if the existing officer is absent from duty or for any reason is unable to perform his duties.
 This acting direction can be given for a maximum period of up to 12 months.
 The Commissioner is required to consult with the responsible Authority and the responsible Minister of that agency before giving the direction to act.